Complete Guide For Solar Power British Columbia 2021

-Upfront Cost: $2.64/Watt
+Upfront Cost: $2.56/watt

 Cost of Installation

 In general, aiming for the cheapest price shouldn’t be your goal.
-Remember that the energy output on solar equipment is guaranteed for 25 years, so you want to make sure that your installation job is good enough to support that.
-You’ll also want to be sure that the company you choose will be around in 5 to 10 years from now in case you need service or warranty work done.
+Most solar panels are guaranteed to last for 25 years, so you want to make sure that your installation job is good enough to support that.

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

-However, unlike a typical loan, this loan is attached to your property (not you) and is paid back alongside your property tax bill as a Local Improvement Charge (LIC).
-And while BC does not have a major PACE legislation, there are two communities that currently offer PACE and PACE-like financing.
+However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
+The only eligibility is that you need to own a certain portion of your home.

 The first is the City of Nelson’s On-Bill Financing Program which allows homeowners to borrow up to $16,000 for home energy upgrades and pay it back through their Nelson Hydro electric bill.
 Loans are approved based purely on payment history and property verification – no personal income or credit information is needed!

-The second program is the Penticton Home Energy Loan Program which grants loans up t $10,000 to be paid back through your Penticton Electric Utility bill.
+The second program is the Penticton Home Energy Loan Program which grants loans up to $10,000 to be paid back through your Penticton Electric Utility bill.
 However, this is not a true PACE program as the loan is dependent on your personal credit history.

-Other Financing Options
+Other Energy Financing

 Obviously though, PACE is not the only way to finance a solar system.
 Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgages (for new builds), or through energy loans.